Microfluidics in 2025: Applications, Trends & How It Work

 Eden Tech, 2025

-• Valved microfluidic chips – Enable complex automation using microvalves and pumps.
+• Valved Microfluidic Chips: Enable automation using integrated microvalves

-Want to design your own microfluidic chip?
-Try FLUI’DEVICE for free
+Tip: Want to design your first microfluidic chip?
+Try FLUI’DEVICE our free online microfluidic design and simulation platform!

 Microfluidic Applications in 2025